adjust/dev-docs/docs/react-native/recording/callbacks.md

 ### Failure callbacks

-Set up failure callbacks to trigger functions when the SDK fails to measure a session.
+Set up failure callbacks to trigger functions when the SDK fails to record a session.

 :::{tab-set-code}